 A Halloween list would be remiss without mentioning this, even though most people have heard of the Jersey Devil and how the Pinelands are haunted by it, etc. etc.

-But the NJ Pine Barrens is also an interesting place to take a hike.
-Here are some pinelands hikes to try… and just maybe you’ll spot the Jersey Devil….
+But the NJ Pine Barrens are also an interesting place to take a hike.
+Here are some pinelands hikes to try… and just maybe you’ll spot the Jersey Devil…

 - Wells Mills County Park – Penns Hill Trail